 - Contact your legislator as soon as possible.
 It probably will take a couple of weeks to work a hospital visit into the legislator’s schedule.
 If you’re scheduling between the end of the election and the beginning of the new legislative session, try for the earliest possible date.

-- Within a couple of days, the CEO or board member should follow up with a telephone call to the district office.
+- Within a couple of days, the CEO or board member should follow up with a telephone call to the scheduling office.
 At this time, potential dates for the visit can be discussed.

 - Some legislators may want to receive more detailed information about the visit in advance.
 You may be asked to provide biographical information on key leaders of the hospital, a copy of your annual report, or other information.
 Be prompt in sending any requested information.